 Single passwords for multiple online activities/sites/Apps

-Social media apps of teens passwords are not usually strong ones where they have shared each and every thing that could breached out their online safety could be at stake.
+Social media apps of teens passwords are not usually strong ones where they have shared each and everything that could breach out their online safety could be at stake.
 So, the answer to the security questions that usually social messaging apps ask could be easy for the hackers, identity thieves for many others alike.

 Teens know nothing about privacy online and identity theft

-- Parents can check out their bills for something they have not order for
+- Parents can check out their bills for something they have not to order for

 - You may get emails from the organizations they don’t aware of

-- You may get letters about the some sort of benefits or tax payments
+- You may get letters about the same sort of benefits or tax payments

-- Your teens in appropriate photos get viral or someone try to blackmail teens to pay for the photos or they will leak out on the web
+- Your teens inappropriate photos get viral or someone tries to blackmail teens to pay for the photos or they will leak out on the web

 - Teens lose social media websites credentials and it means got hacked

 Parents Should Monitor Teens Online to Prevent Identity Theft and Online Privacy